German Pancakes

 Storage and Reheating

-Store any leftover pancakes in an airtight container in the refrigerator for up to 3 days.
-To reheat, simply place them in a toaster oven or microwave until warmed through.
-These pancakes can also be frozen for up to 2 months; just ensure they are well-wrapped.
+Store leftover German pancakes in an airtight container in the refrigerator for up to 3 days.
+To reheat, simply place them in a toaster or microwave for a few seconds until warmed through.
+They can also be frozen for up to 2 months.

 Cooking Mistakes

-– Avoid opening the oven door too early, as this can cause the pancakes to deflate.
+- Opening the oven door too early can deflate the pancakes.

 Helpful Tips